Randolph Health Updates

 An Update on Our Journey to Secure Randolph County’s Health Care Future

-Ensure ongoing local access to high-quality health care services in Randolph County, including a sustainable acute-care hospital with an appropriate number of licensed inpatient beds and other services that are essential to our community’s health.
-Importantly, Randolph Health would continue its commitment to charity and indigent care and ensure that patients have access to care, regardless of their ability to pay.
+- Ensure ongoing local access to high-quality health care services in Randolph County, including a sustainable acute-care hospital with an appropriate number of licensed inpatient beds and other services that are essential to our community’s health.

-Provide the ability to keep local input and oversight.
-The proposed agreement assures that a new Randolph Health Board of Directors would include local community members and representatives from the City and County.
+- Provide the ability to keep local input and oversight.
+The proposed agreement assures that a new Randolph Health Board of Directors would include representatives from Randolph County government.

-Ensure the long-term viability of Randolph Health by financially investing in improving resources and equipment.
-Randolph Health is well positioned to meet the demands of our residents and community for the long-term, and if approved, the agreement would strengthen our community’s health care future.
+- Ensure the long-term viability of Randolph Health by financially investing in improving resources and equipment.

-The $20 million loan available for capital improvement and operational needs through the RHCSA is a necessary piece in helping to ensure continued access to local health care.
-The Randolph County Commissioners are considering updating and restating the County’s application to access the RHCSA funds available through the state of North Carolina to reflect this important development in Randolph’s process.
+The $20 million available for capital improvement and operational needs through the RHCSA is a necessary piece in helping to ensure continued access to local health care.
+As a result of American Healthcare Systems’ successful bid to acquire substantially all of Randolph Health’s operating assets, the Randolph County Commissioners will hold a hearing on Monday, October 26 to consider updating the County’s application to access the RHCSA funds available through the State of North Carolina to reflect this important development in Randolph’s process.